 for Afghanistan and a week after their first wedding anniversary, the test came back positive.
 She called his mom first.
 And then told him, via Facebook Messenger because she wasn’t sure when or if she’d get the chance again.
 Turned out he called a day or so later.
 But hey, hindsight is 20/20.

 With a baby on the way and some epic complications with her pregnancy, the girl forewent school and dove into being a mom.
 Eight months and a week later, the Marine was home, and his wife was in labor.
 Three weeks early.

 After welcoming their tiny (5lbs 7oz) bundle of joy into the world, she needed something to do while he napped.
 Never one to clean unless it was absolutely necessary—she picked up a long forgotten hobby.
 Writing.

 That, my friends, is how Angela Breen came to be.
 Now, ten years later, I’ve been publishing for five.
 The Marine is now a veteran, and we have three beautiful children.
 And as you well know, we live happily ever after…

 Happily ever after…

 But love also burns.
 It can use us up and spit us out if we’re not careful.
 Gritty love stories bring in outside struggle.
-The struggle for life or safety as the characters fight for eachother.
+The struggle for life or safety as the characters fight for each other.
 Despite the dangers all around them.
 A crime to solve and a lover to save.
-The best of both worlds in my opinion.
+The best of both worlds.